'Valverde's going to win the Ballon d'Or!' - How Modric lost his Real Madrid spot to an unknown Uruguayan | Goal.com

 “Fede is going to win the Ballon d'Or,” Rodolfo Catino, Penarol’s vice-president, told AS.
 “He’s one of the great players this land has produced, along with Luis Suarez and Diego Forlan.

-Valverde adds hustle to Madrid’s midfield, ensuring the onus isn’t only on Casemiro to win balls back, make interceptions and stop attacks.
+Valverde adds hustle to Madrid’s midfield, ensuring the onus is not only on Casemiro to win balls back, make interceptions and stop attacks.

 However, he is comfortable operating in higher areas of the pitch too, with tidy passing and good thrust, which helps him drive past opponents and break lines.

-It was Valverde’s cut-back which Karim Benzema dispatched to kill off Espanyol last weekend in a match Madrid struggled to dominate.
+It was Valverde’s cut-back which Karim Benzema dispatched to kill off Espanyol on Saturday in a match Madrid struggled to dominate.

 Indeed, with two goals and two assists in his last four league games, Valverde looks capable of making decisive contributions at both ends of the pitch.